How to Sell Online: Your All-In-One Guide to Selling Products Online

 Selling a product means you’ve taken the time to do market research.
 If you don’t know who you’re selling to, it doesn’t really matter what you’re selling.

-Successfully selling products online means you focus on finding products to serve a target market.
+Successfully selling products online means you focus on finding products that serve a target market.
 It means researching your ideal buyer and crafting everything about your strategy around who they are.
 It means creating a strategy that will help you reach potential customers, but keeping things flexible enough to make changes as needed.

 Selling on Amazon is a great way to get started.

-Once you know what you’re going to sell, you’ll choose a plan.
-You can pay $39.99/month to sell an unlimited number of products, or pay $0.99 for each item you sell.
+Once you know what you’re going to sell online, you’ll choose a plan.
+You can pay $39.99/month to sell an unlimited number of products online, or pay $0.99 for each item you sell.

 eBay says shoppers are performing more than 250 million searches every day.
 That’s 3,000 searches per second!

 Your buyers are there, too.
 They just need help finding you.
 And if you think you’ll only reach buyers in your country, you are wrong. eBay also says approximately 20% of sales are cross-border, so people are shopping globally for what they want and need.